 The Protection of Pupil Rights Amendment (PPRA) applies to the programs and activities of a state education agency (SEA), local education agency (LEA), or other recipient of funds under any program funded by the U.S. Department of Education.
-It governs the administration to students of a survey, analysis, or evaluation that concerns one or more of the following eight protected areas:
+It governs the administration to students of a survey, analysis, or evaluation that concerns one or more of the following eight protected areas: 1.
+Political affiliations or beliefs of the student or the student's parents:

-- 1. Political affiliations or beliefs of the student or the student's parents; - 2.
-Mental or psychological problems of the student or the student's family; - 3.
-Sex behavior or attitudes: - 4.
-Illegal, anti-social, self-incriminating, or demeaning behavior; - Critical appraisals of other individuals with whom respondents have close family relationships; - 6.
+- Political affiliations or beliefs of the student or the student's parents; Mental or psychological problems of the student or the student's family; - 3.
+Sex behavior or attitudes; - 4.
+Illegal, anti-social, self-incriminating, or demeaning behavior; - 5.
+Critical appraisals of other individuals with whom respondents have close family relationships; - 6.
 Legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; - 7.
 Religious practices, affiliations, or beliefs of the student or students parents; or - 8.
 Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program).